LGBTQ rights in Guinea: 1998 Penal Code

 Any person that has committed a public indecency will be punished by three months to two years of imprisonment and a fine of 50,000 to 450,000 Guinean francs or simply by one of these two punishments.

 When an indecent act is committed by a group of individuals, the penalties described in the first paragraph of the current article will be doubled.

+2016 Penal Code

+The Guinean Penal Code was revised in 2016, but homosexuality remains criminalized.
+The minimum fine is greater comparer to the 1998 Penal Code.
+Article 274 of the 2016 Penal Code allows same-sex sexual conduct to be punished by either six months to three years in prison, a fine of 500,000 to 1,000,000 Guinean francs, or both.

+Enforcement

+These laws are used to justify arrests, and police officers will normally try to judge if a person is LGBTQ+ based on their clothing and appearance.
+Arrests rarely result in formal convictions since arrestees pay for their release.
+For years, police in Guinea have used the law as a means of extortion.
+In 2016 and 2017, the LGBTQ+ organization Afrique Arc-en-Ciel Conakry reported small numbers of gay men being taken to jail being fined for their release.
+A 2024 Universal Periodic Review stakeholder submission describes that LGBTQ+ people are held in custody for up to five days despite the 48 hour legal limit.
+They typically pay bribes or fines to escape to avoid stigma during legal proceedings.

+In 2023, The Office for the Protection of Women, Children, and Morals added a unit to invesitage same-sex sexual conduct and other perceived moral offenses.

 Recognition of same-sex unions

 There is no recognition of same-sex unions.

 Adoption and family planning

 A couple married for a minimum of five years or an unmarried person who is at least 30 years of age is eligible to adopt a Guinean child if there is at least 15 years between the age of the child and the age of the adopting parent.
 Guinean law does not specifically make LGBTQ persons ineligible to adopt.

 Discrimination protections

-There are no laws protecting LGBT people from discrimination in areas such as health, employment, and access to goods and services.
+There are no laws protecting LGBTQ people from discrimination in areas such as health, employment, and access to goods and services.
 However, there are other limited legal provisions that protect sexual orientation and sexual minorities.